noris-network/calltest/README.rst

 answer
 ------

-TODO.
+Answer-only: wait for an incoming call, answer it, optionally play a sound, optionally² record audio while the sound is playing, then hang up.

-Answer-only: wait for an incoming call, answer it, optionally play a sound, optionally² record incoming audio while the sound is playing, then hang up.
+The recording will be overlaid with the outgoing sound.
+This is an Asterisk limitation.

 record